bytecodealliance/wasmtime/crates/lightbeam/README.md

 ## Getting involved

 You can file issues in the [Wasmtime issue tracker][Wasmtime issue tracker].
 If you want to get involved jump into the [Bytecode Alliance Zulip][bytecodealliance-zulip] and someone can direct you to the right place.
 I wish I could say "the most useful thing you can do is play with it and open issues where you find problems" but until it passes the spec suite that won't be very helpful.

+Lightbeam can be built with stable Rust, however building and running the tests for Lightbeam requires a nightly version of Rust.

 [bytecodealliance-zulip]: https://bytecodealliance.zulipchat.com/
 [Wasmtime issue tracker]: https://github.com/bytecodealliance/wasmtime/issues